From Chalkboards to VR: How Tech Revolutionized Air Traffic Controller Training

 Technology has transformed ATC training in several ways:

-• Increased Realism: Simulators and VR create a more realistic training environment, preparing ATCs for the complexities of the job.
+- Increased Realism: Simulators and VR create a more realistic training environment as well as they prepare ATCs for the complexities of the job.

 Looking Ahead: A Blended Approach

 While technology plays a crucial role, traditional classroom instruction remains vital for establishing foundational knowledge.
-The future of ATC training likely lies in a blended approach, combining the best of both worlds: classroom learning for theory and VR for practical application.
+In this regard, the future of ATC training likely lies in a blended approach which combines the best of both worlds: classroom learning for theory and VR for practical application.

 Further Reading: